Rycieos/git-ohshit/README.md

 the last change was and run the correct git command to put the repo back the way it was.
 Note that this is not a true undo; as git will never delete a commit, just remove a reference to it.
-It will also only "undo" the very last thing that was done in a repo; it will not fix things in the past, as such things can get extremely complicated and this is meant to be a simple command; along the lines of `sudo !!`.
+It will also only "undo" the very last thing that was done in a repo by default; it will not fix things in the past, as such things can get extremely complicated and this is meant to be a simple command;
+along the lines of `sudo !!`.
+Calling with a subcommand can "undo" things farther in the past, use with care!

 Note: Doing a `git ohshit` after a `git ohshit` should simply undo the first.